-The mission of the Bachelor of Science degree program in Biology is to produce students with sound and rigorous training in the biological sciences so that they will be successful graduates in professional/ graduate school or the workforce.
-The program emphasizes hands on learning for students and active research with opportunities for students to work under the expert guidance of its faculty.
+The mission of the Bachelor of Science degree program in Biology is to produce students with sound and rigorous training in the biological sciences so that they will be successful graduates in professional/graduate school or can enter the workforce with the necessary skills required for the tasks in their employment.
+The program emphasizes hands-on learning for students and active research with opportunities for students to work under the expert guidance of its faculty.